Andrew Robinson (actor): Star Trek: Deep Space Nine

 In 1993, Robinson was cast in his first regular television role since Ryan's Hope in 1978.
 He played Elim Garak on Star Trek: Deep Space Nine, a Cardassian tailor, and a former operative of the Obsidian Order.
 The character was intended to be an enigmatic darkly comedic foil for the character of Julian Bashir (played by Alexander Siddig), and the two were often paired together onscreen.
 Prior to being cast in the role, Robinson knew little of the Star Trek franchise and had never seen an episode of any of the television series.

 Robinson was offered the role of Garak after he originally auditioned for the role of Odo, which eventually went to René Auberjonois.
 He almost did not accept the role but was pressured into accepting for financial reasons.

 Other works

-After working on Deep Space Nine for several years, Robinson began a career in television directing after directing the 1996 episode "Looking for par'Mach in All the Wrong Places".
+After working on Deep Space Nine for several years, Robinson began a career in television directing, starting with the 1996 DS9 episode "Looking for par'Mach in All the Wrong Places".
 He went on to direct two episodes of Star Trek: Voyager and seven episodes of the courtroom drama Judging Amy, in which his real-life daughter, Rachel Robinson, was appearing.

 In 2000, he wrote the novel A Stitch in Time, based on his character on Deep Space Nine.
 Robinson has stated that one of the reasons he wrote the novel was to get "total closure" of the character.
 He starred opposite DS9 costar Michael Dorn on an episode of Martial Law.

-In 1993, Robinson was a founding member of The Matrix Theatre Company in Los Angeles, California.
+In 1993, Robinson was a founding member of The Matrix Theatre Company in Los Angeles.

+In 2024, Robinson returned to his role as Elim Garak in Star Trek: Lower Decks.